 - Bus/taxi from the airport to the hotel.

 - Check in and chill for a couple of hours.

 - SeaBus from the new port to the old port in Mykonos Town to catch the 5 pm Delos ferry.

 - Explore Delos – possibly a guided tour.

-- Return ferry 7:30 pm, arrives at Mykonos Town at 8 pm.
+- Return ferry at 7:30 pm arriving at Mykonos Town at 8 pm.

 - Stay in Mykonos Town for food + drinks.

 - SeaBus and walk back to the hotel.

 - Relaxed morning at the hotel, then walk down to the port for a midday Naxos ferry.